kagg-design/notification-system/README.md

 ### i18n Tools

-The WordPress Plugin KAGG Notifications uses a variable to store the text domain used when internationalizing strings throughout the KAGG Notifications.
+The WordPress Plugin Notification System uses a variable to store the text domain used when internationalizing strings throughout the KAGG Notifications.
 To take advantage of this method, there are tools that are recommended for providing correct, translatable files:

 * [Poedit](https://poedit.net/)
 * [makepot](http://i18n.svn.wordpress.org/tools/trunk/)